Explore FREE downloadable educational materials.

-Prior to the introduction of vaccines targeting H. influenzae type b (Hib), between 0.5 and 3 percent of infants and children were found to have Hib present in the upper respiratory tract and Hib bacteria were rarely found in adults.
-Most children colonized Hib and developed immunity to it by the age of 6 as a result of being asymptomatic carriers.
-Currently, Hib is believed to colonize in the back of the throat of between 3 and 5 percent of children.
+Prior to the introduction of vaccines targeting H. influenzae type b (Hib), between 0.5 and 3 percent of infants and children were reported to have Hib present in the upper respiratory tract and Hib bacteria were rarely found in adults.
+Most children colonized Hib and developed immunity to it by the age of six as a result of being asymptomatic carriers.
+Currently, Hib is believed to colonize in the back of the throat of between three and five percent of children.

 The presence of Hib in infants and young children infrequently results in serious invasive disease that can include:

 The precise mechanism in which Hib invades the bloodstream to become invasive is not known, however, it is thought that a preceding infection involving the respiratory system may play a key role.
-Prior to the introduction of Hib vaccines, children under the age of one accounted for approximately 60 percent of invasive Hib disease infections, with the majority of cases impacting infants between 6 and 11 months of age.
+Prior to the introduction of Hib vaccines, children under the age of one accounted for approximately 60 percent of invasive Hib disease infections, with the majority of cases impacting infants between six and 11 months of age.
 Additionally, Hib meningitis was reported to be the most common presentation of invasive Hib disease and responsible for 50-65 percent of cases.
-An estimated 8,000 to 11,000 Hib meningitis cases occurred each year and 3 to 7 percent resulted in death.
-15 to 30 percent of survivors had long-term neurological or hearing impairments as a result of the disease.
+An estimated 8,000 to 11,000 Hib meningitis cases occurred each year and three to seven percent resulted in death.
+Fifteen to thirty percent of survivors had long-term neurological or hearing impairments as a result of the disease.

 Hib vaccine does not offer protection against any other type of H. influenzae strains, and additional types of encapsulated strains of H. influenzae can cause invasive disease similar to Hib, including meningitis.
 While nontypeable (unencapsulated) strains are more likely to cause illnesses such as bronchitis and otitis media in children, they also have the potential to cause serious invasive disease.
 Currently among all age groups, non-typeable H. influenzae is responsible for the majority of all cases of invasive H. influenzae disease.
 Nontypeable strains of H. influenzae are commonly found in the nasal passages of most infants, children, and adults.